A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 8am-3pm, Monday-Saturday | 8am-2pm, Sunday

-Every Saturday morning the Jackson St. staple is home to its signature Bluegrass Brunch from 10am-1pm.
-Visitors to the cosy confines not only are treated to live music from some of the best bands in the area, but also can choose from delicious favorites like the Reuben Omelette or the Glass City Burger.
+This Jackson St. staple is home to its signature Bluegrass Breakfast from 10am-1pm every Saturday.
+Alongside the live music, diners can enjoy delicious favorites like the Reuben Omelette or the Glass City Burger.

-Granite City Food and Brewery — M, O, V, B
+Granite City Food and Brewery — BB

 2300 Village Dr, Maumee